Skip to main content

 note

-The native libraries used by both the DNP3 and Legacy DNP3 drivers are not currently supported on macOS.
+The native libraries for both drivers are not currently supported on macOS.

 1. Delete or rename the Legacy DNP3 device.